OpenSourceEconomics/econ-project-templates/_sources/introduction.txt

 Introduction
 ************

 An empirical or computational research project only becomes a useful building block for science when **all** steps can be easily repeated and modified by others.
 This means that we should automate as much as possible, compared to pointing and clicking with a mouse.
-This code base aims to help on two issues in the quest for this goal:
+This code base aims to provide two stepping stones to assist you in achieving goal:

-    1. Saving you from a bunch of repetitive steps that need to be done sooner or later when starting a new project
+    1. Provide a sensible directory structure that saves you from a bunch of annoying steps and thoughts that need to be performed sooner or later when starting a new project
-    2. Helping you on ensuring reproducibility of your research findings from the beginning to the end
+    2. Facilitate the reproducibility of your research findings from the beginning to the end by letting the computer handle the dependency management

-The first should lure you in quickly, the second convince you to stick to it in the long run---unless you are familiar with the tools already, there will be times where you think that all of this is overkill and far more difficult than necessary.
-It is not. *[although I am always happy to hear about easier alternatives]*
+The first should lure you in quickly, the second convince you to stick to the tools in the long run---unless you are familiar with the programs already, there will be times where you think that all of this is overkill and far more difficult than necessary.
+It is not. *[although I am always* `happy to hear <mailto:hmgaudecker@gmail.com>`_ *about easier alternatives]*

 The templates support a variety of programming languages already and are easily extended to cover any other.
 Everything is tied together by `Waf <https://code.google.com/p/waf/>`_, which is written in `Python <http://www.python.org/>`_.
-You do not need to know much Python to get going, though.
+You do not need to know Python to use these tools, though.

 If you are a complete novice, you should read through the entire documents instead of jumping directly to the :ref:`getting_started` section.
-Please let me know about any sections you think would merit more explanation; this is all work in progress.

 First, let me expand on the reproducibility part, though.

 The case for reproducibility